hwdsl2/docker-ollama/README.md

 ## Using a reverse proxy

-For internet-facing deployments, put a reverse proxy in front to handle HTTPS.
-The built-in Caddy auth proxy handles authentication; the external reverse proxy adds TLS.
-Use one of the following addresses to reach the Ollama container:
+For internet-facing deployments, place a reverse proxy in front of Ollama to handle HTTPS termination.
+The server works without HTTPS on a local or trusted network, but HTTPS is recommended when the API endpoint is exposed to the internet.

+Use one of the following addresses to reach the Ollama container from your reverse proxy:

-- **`ollama:11434`** — if your reverse proxy runs as a container in the same Docker network.
+- **`ollama:11434`** — if your reverse proxy runs as a container in the **same Docker network** as Ollama (e.g. defined in the same `docker-compose.yml`).
-- **`127.0.0.1:11434`** — if your reverse proxy runs on the host and the port is published.
+- **`127.0.0.1:11434`** — if your reverse proxy runs **on the host** and port `11434` is published (the default `docker-compose.yml` publishes it).

 **Note:** The `Authorization: Bearer` header passes through reverse proxies automatically — no special configuration needed.

-**Example with [Caddy](https://caddyserver.com/docs/) (automatic TLS via Let's Encrypt):**
+**Example with [Caddy](https://caddyserver.com/docs/) ([Docker image](https://hub.docker.com/_/caddy))** (automatic TLS via Let's Encrypt, reverse proxy in the same Docker network):

 `Caddyfile`:
 ```